C--Notice of Intent to Sole Source A-E Services

 Description

-The U.S. Department of the Interior, Bureau of Reclamation, is planning to negotiate a sole source contract for follow-on engineering services related to the PBRWS P2S2 Construction Contract.
-The selected contractor must have prior experience with the project's design phases and will be responsible for various tasks, including reviewing contractor submissions, addressing requests for information and changes, and conducting site visits to resolve construction issues.
-This procurement is crucial for maintaining continuity and expertise during the construction phase, with an estimated contract value between $1,000,000 and $5,000,000.
-Interested firms must submit their capability statements by November 6th at 9:00 am ET to the primary contact, Megan Swift, at mswift@usbr.gov.
+The U.S. Department of the Interior, Bureau of Reclamation, is planning to negotiate a sole source contract for follow-on engineering services related to the Pojoaque Basin Regional Water System (PBRWS) Phase 2 Stage 2 Construction Contract.
+The selected contractor, CDM Federal Programs Corporation, will be responsible for a range of services including reviewing contractor submissions, requests for information, and conducting site visits to address construction issues and support commissioning efforts.
+This procurement is significant as it involves an estimated cost exceeding $10 million, and interested firms must submit their capability statements by November 6th at 9:00 am ET to the primary contact, Megan Swift, at mswift@usbr.gov.
+The NAICS code for this opportunity is 541330, with a size standard of $25.5 million.

 Point(s) of Contact